Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 Some recipes may specify sequential cooking times.
 Items that take longer to cook in a Pressure Cooker

-meat or fish, if the cooking process is broken up into multiple steps.
+or fish, if the cooking process is broken up into multiple steps.
 An example of this might be to cook the

-dried beans for 45 minutes, then perform a NPR or QPR, open the lid, add the fish or meat, and
+dried beans for 45 minutes, then perform a NPR or QPR, open the lid, add the fish or meat, and program the

 Remember that a pressure cooker only cooks with steam that comes from boiling liquid.
+In general,

-Everything you cook must contain at the very minimum a cup of thin liquid, such as water, or broth.
+everything you cook must contain at the very minimum a cup of thin liquid, such as water, or broth.
 You

 can’t dump a jar of thick sauce in a pressure cooker and expect it to cook.
 It has to turn liquid into steam.

-This is a major cause of problems when people find their pressure cooker isn’t coming up to pressure because
+This is a major cause of problems when people find their pressure cooker isn’t coming up to pressure

 create enough steam pressure.
 If this happens, all you can do is either use the Sauté mode, or the Slow